Currently we test and support the following browsers:

 Last fall, Reagan started to run fevers on and off.
 Her mom took her to the doctor, who ordered blood work after he noticed Reagan's spleen and liver were enlarged.
 When the results revealed abnormalities, the doctor, fearing Reagan suffered from leukemia, sent the family to a local hospital.

 Soon, Reagan and her mom were at St. Jude Children's Research Hospital.
-St. Jude is where doctors send their toughest cases because St. Jude has the world's best survival rates for childhood cancers like leukemias and brain tumors.
+St. Jude is where doctors often send their toughest cases because St. Jude has the world's best survival rates for childhood cancers like leukemias and brain tumors.
 Our doctors confirmed Reagan suffered from high-risk acute lymphoblastic leukemia.
 Reagan's type of leukemia is Philadelphia chromosome-positive, which makes it difficult to treat.

 Reagan's treatment and care began the night she arrived at St. Jude.
 She is on a two-and-a-half year chemotherapy plan, and she recently underwent a bone marrow transplant.